zhjngli/the-principles-and-feelings-cookbook/writing/about/index.md

 Sure, check out the [menu](/menu) page for additional details.

+### where are the pictures?

+Quite a few people have asked me for pictures.
+I don't have photos because it violates 2 key tenets of this cookbook:

+1. I'm too lazy, this cookbook cannot be a burden on me
+2. Pictures would be helpful, this cookbook should not be helpful

+That said... pictures might be coming soon™.

 ### who is this for?

 1. Anyone who doesn't have measuring tools in the kitchen